 Mr. Goyder has been involved in a range of exploration projects and in the formation and management of various publicly listed companies.
-He is currently a director of Uranium Equities Limited and Strike Energy Limited and chairman of Liontown Resources Limited, all entities being listed on the ASX.
+He is currently chairman of Uranium Equities Limited and Liontown Resources Limited, all entities being listed on the ASX.
+Mr Goyder was also previously a director of ASX Listed Strike Energy Limited.